Traditional Values are not Random

 Traditional Values

 This subjectivist approach is painfully illogical.
-If there are many values of goodness held by different people and peoples, and they are all equally valid, then no one view of goodness is better than any other.
+For example, if there are many values of goodness held by different people and peoples, and they are all equally valid, then no one view of goodness is better than any other.
 Therefore, there can be no agreement between people or peoples or peace between nations.
 Subjectivism destroys common ground, and left unchecked, will certainly destroy human civilization.
 Subjectivists would have us live in a constant state of conflict.

 Traditional Values